-Founded almost twenty years ago by Zygmunt Biegaj and Sophie Albasini, Zôfy Circus School is truer than ever to its desire to promote circus arts in Switzerland.
-We focus on developing a "circus" culture through multidisciplinary and multipurpose instruction, integrating from the earliest age the principal circus disciplines, theatrical play, physical expressiveness and musicality.
+Founded over twenty years ago by Zygmunt Biegaj and Sophie Albasini, the Zôfy circus school is a pioneer in promoting circus arts in Switzerland.
+It tends to develop a "circus" culture through multidisciplinary and versatile education, integrating from an early age the main circus disciplines, theatrical performance, bodily expression and musicality.
 We aim to provide an apprenticeship that begins with play, and progresses over time towards high-level athletic and artistic performance, where everyone gives of their best in a spirit of partnership and mutual respect.

-Classes for children and adults wanting to explore circus arts, open to anyone during the school year, from 3 to 77 years of age, as weekly workshops lasting an hour and a half, aiming towards an end-of-year performance.
-Each discipline is covered at each class, at a level appropriate to the students.
-The classes are split according to the age of the students.
+Classes for children and adults wanting to explore circus arts, open to anyone during the school year, from 3 to 77 years of age, as weekly workshops lasting up to an hour and a half, aiming towards an end-of-year public performance.
+All main disciplines are taught during each class, at a level adapted to the students.
+Classes are organised according to age.

-This team of highly motivated young students aged between 6 and 18 train all year (weekends, courses and sometimes during the holidays) to create individual or group acts that they produce as performances or entertainments, in a range of locations depending on demand (business functions, village fêtes or sports events, private parties, etc…).
+This team of highly motivated young students aged between 8 and 18 train all year (evenings, weekends, sometimes during the holidays) to create individual or group acts that they produce on demand as public or private performances or entertainments, (business functions, village fêtes or sports events, private parties, etc…).

-These young people are selected by audition or after having been noticed during the recreational training courses for their physical aptitude, motivation, charisma and good behaviour.
+These young people are selected through auditions or noticed during the recreational training courses for their physical aptitude, motivation, charisma and general behaviour.
 They must all follow at least eight hours of coaching a week.
-Some will go on after their training into the circus school's professional training programme or that of another professional circus school that is a member of the FEDEC.
+Some of tem will go onto professional level circus schools.

 This course is designed for students who have finished mandatory school and who want to continue their studies while practising circus arts in a semi-professional way, in order to participate in the various festivals and performances that take place in Switzerland or abroad.
 This training requires twelve hours of coaching a week.
 It can only work if there is close collaboration between the interested parties (parents, instructors and school management) in order to obtain the necessary dispensation for the hours of coaching.
 It enables students to attain a strong physical level, wide experience in practising circus arts and a qualification in circus arts instruction issued by Zôfy Circus School and perhaps the schools involved.